So your precious baby is about to start Year 7, and secondary school?

 First to go was Flea’s sports hoodie, left behind after a hockey match.
 Then another kid “borrowed” her kit from the sports hall changing room.
 Shirts got lost during PE lessons, drama shoes, the list goes on (and on).

 My first tip therefore is buy cheap, and consider anything your child takes off during the school day to be 50% disposable.
 My second tip is to get a lock for their PE bag.
-Oh, and invest in a Tile tag that’s linked to your phone, so you can at least see where the bag is, in case it goes astray.
+Oh, and invest in a Tile tag (aff link).
+These are little Bluetooth trackers that you can hook onto things you don’t want to lose – and find them via an app on your phone.

 The bag you bought is ALL WRONG